I’ll be back, I promise.

 Have a happy day my friends

-Welcome to the story of my life as a mom, step-mom, wife, and full-time student.
+Welcome to the story of my life as a newly single mom.

 when work, family, and living collide